Turkey's Erdogan says media raids a response to 'dirty' plot

 Hundreds of civil servants, including police officers, prosecutors and Tubitak scientists, have been purged as tensions with Gulen escalated.

-Erdogan's comments sent the Turkish lira, already suffering in an emerging markets sell-off, to a record low of 2.3905 against the dollar.
+Erdogan's comments sent the Turkish lira, already suffering in an emerging markets sell-off, to a record low of 2.3905 against the dollar TRYTOM=D3.

 "I wonder if we will look back and see this day as the final death of Turkey's EU accession bid," said Timothy Ash, head of emerging markets research at Standard Bank in London.